nick-otter/nick-otter.github.io/_posts/2023-02-17-What Is A DevOps Engineer.md

 "DevOps" should:
 * Abstract a technical solution from key business milestones
-* Manage the technical solution for key business milestones
+* Manage and deliver the technical solution for key business milestones
 * Prioritise business milestones far before technical milestones
 * Distill the technical side for Functional teams